heroku/kafka-packaging-scripts/README.md

 ## NFS for synced folders

 _If you're running on Mac OS X then you should be ready to go out of the box._

+> **OS X 10.11 (El Capitan) users**: There exists a known NFS-related issue that will require your intervention.
+> See the note on synced folders in the Troubleshooting section below.

 Our [Vagrant setup](Vagrantfile) uses [NFS for synced folders](http://docs.vagrantup.com/v2/synced-folders/nfs.html) because [it is faster than Vagrant's default](http://auramo.github.io/2014/12/vagrant-performance-tuning/).